 2022 Design Predictions

-The designers of Kitchens by Countryside recently attended a virtual webinar presented by Pipeline by Delta Faucet Company.
+The designers of Kitchens by Oaks recently attended a virtual webinar presented by Pipeline by Delta Faucet Company.
 The event featured expert interior design panelists Kathleen Beall, Cheryl Kees Clendenon, and Sandra Diaz-Velasco, and architect Glen Coben as well as speakers Maris Park and Rebecca Goesling.
 Maris is a Color Material Finish (CMF) & Trend Specialist for Delta Faucet Company, and Rebecca is the Forecasting & Brand Vision Designer for Whirlpool Corporation.
 The session revolved around “The Return of Warmth” for colors, materials, and finishes in the coming years.

 Warm, Neutral Colors